 Favorite quote from the author:

-Of all the creatures in the world, you are special.
-There are many reasons for this, but the most remarkable is your ability to understand your own brain.
+What makes humans special is our ability to understand our own brain.
 We all have varying levels of this knowledge of how the mind works, but most of us don’t understand it completely.

-Companies, on the other hand, have a pretty good in-depth understanding of how your brain works.
-And unless you’re a neuroscientist, they know about your mind’s weaknesses better than you do.
+Companies, on the other hand, have an in-depth understanding of how your brain works.
+Unless you’re a neuroscientist, they know about your mind’s weaknesses better than you do.

 It would be nice if they used this information for good but the sad truth is that they only utilize it to get you to buy their products.
 So how can you find out what they know about yourself that you don’t?
 The answers are in Martin Lindstrom’s Brandwashed: Tricks Companies Use to Manipulate Our Minds and Persuade Us to Buy.